adrianstrozzi/Tec13ECommerceBackEnd/README.md

 DB_NAME=ecommerce_db
 ```

-4 - Finally open MySQL and use the following code to create the required database (this is included in the schema.sql file in the db folder):
+4 - Open `MySQL` and use the following code to create the required database (this is included in the `schema.sql` file in the `db folder`):

 ```sh
 -- DROP DATABASE